mattantonelli/usalia-bot/README.md

 8. Set up the configuration file
   * `cp .env.example .env`
   * Replace the client_id and token with the ones generated for your bot user
+  * Replace the owner_id with the one for your user
 9. `ruby usalia.rb`

 ## Permissions